Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 20.26.43 UTC
+- WIB: Jumat, 24 Januari 2025 21.24.05 UTC
-- WITA: Jumat, 24 Januari 2025 21.26.43 UTC
+- WITA: Jumat, 24 Januari 2025 22.24.05 UTC
-- WIT: Jumat, 24 Januari 2025 22.26.43 UTC
+- WIT: Jumat, 24 Januari 2025 23.24.05 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature